 And, this little sweetie, Little Pleasures Daylily.
-If you’re a lover of daylilies too, be sure to check out my post from last week – Tips for Growing Daylilies.
+If you’re a lover of daylilies too, or if you’d like to learn more about growing daylilies, be sure to check out the post – Tips for Growing Daylilies.
 Along with some great tips, there’s a feast of eye candy for daylily lovers.

 Here is a beautiful trio of Royal Candles Veronica, Becky Shasta Daisies and Lemon Drop Marigolds.
 I grew the Lemon Drop Marigolds from seed and now they look like little bushes.

 This Saucy Seduction Yarrow is one of my many favorite perennials this year.
 I love all the variation in bloom colors.

 At the end of the driveway flower bed are these lovely Patricia’s Pride Asiatic Lilies.

 And next to the lilies, is this beauty, Gaudy Gaudy Daylily.
 And, yes she is a bit gaudy.

 Heading around to the back yard, is this little bed alongside the deck.
 It has gone through many changes in the last few years.
 This little bed is full of perennials: a Pee Gee Hydrangea that is trained in a tree shape, a giant Summer Nights Heliopsis, Liatris, a few varieties of daylilies, and some annuals to fill in.

 This is the same corner of this flower bed a few years later.